santiago1234/MZT-rna-stability/README.md

 #### Questions/contact

-If you have questions regarding the analysis or data you can send me an email at: `smedina[at]stowers[dot]org`
+If you have questions regarding the analysis or data you can send me an email at: `santiago.medina@cinvestav.mx`